UsabilityEngineering/ux-portfolio-YizhakTime/j01/README.md

 # EZ Aroma Rice Cooker
 Yizhak Cohen - 10/9/23

 I come from a Hispanic family where food is a large part of my culture, especially rice.
 I often make rice in a pot, which requires careful preparation, attention, and technique.
 Although I gained more experience in cooking, rice is always a sore spot for me since I am not consistent when making it.
 Occasionally, I add too much water, leaving the rice mushy.
 Sometimes, I forget to check the rice, making it cook longer when it turns to mush.
 Lastly, sometimes I forgot to add more butter, making the rice stick to the bottom of the pan.
-Whilst the design is simple and is a prime example of natural mapping, it requires finesse to make rice steam correctly.
+Whilst the pan is simple and is a prime example of natural mapping, where you just need to turn on the burner and place your cooking spray and rice into the pot, you need a certain degree of finesse to make rice correctly.

 But, since moving in with my roommate, I have used his rice cooker, which has transformed my cooking skills.
 Although the design is simple